SystemSpace/Compendium/compendium.rst

   There are exceptions though, in environmentally hostile environments etc. If a ship blows another up, you'll die.

   Fights that are in a non-hostile environment almost always end in incapacitation of a team, assassinations etc. outside of a controlled battle don't follow this.

+Is dying or being incapacitated safer?
+  Inncapacitation can hurt really fucking bad, which might shatter you if it goes on for too long, while death is quite simple.

+  Dying is less dangerous than incapacitation.

 Can I become an assassin in LFE?
   Sure, although it's a rare job.